From Teacher to Insurance Agent: What's Next for You?

 Make the Switch from Teacher to Insurance Agent

 Does April’s story sound familiar?
 Teachers have a unique set of skills that give them a solid foundation on which to kick-start their insurance businesses.
 When you decide to become an insurance agent, you don’t have to go it alone.
-Our Agent Development Program gives prospective agents a chance to learn how to become an insurance agent before leaving their day jobs.
+Our Developing Agent Program gives prospective agents a chance to learn how to become an insurance agent before leaving their day jobs.
 Click Get Started to learn more today!